 God’s instructions on food begin in Genesis 1:29 where God speaks about giving man vegetables/herbs and fruit to eat.
-Then in Genesis 9 after the great flood God expands that food supply to include animal meat of all kinds with certain preparation restrictions (Genesis 9:2-4).
+Then in Genesis 9 after the great flood God expands that food supply to include meat from land, air, and water with certain preparation restrictions (Genesis 9:2-4).
 Certainly God expected man to properly handle and prepare meats before eating them.
 In Exodus 12:9 God even gives Israel instructions to roast the Passover Lamb with fire, perhaps both for ceremonial and health reasons.
 So we know that Israel did cook their meats with fire as early as their latter days in Egypt but probably even before that point.

 Still later under Christ and the New Covenant, God once again allows all meats to be used (Mark 7:14-23; Acts 10:9-16, 28; 15:29; Rom 14:1-23; 1 Corinthians 8:1-13; 10:25-31; Colossians 2:16; 1 Tim 4:1-4).
 This allowance demonstrates a change similar to the God made change in allowing meat to be eaten after the flood (Gen 9:3) whereas it was disallowed before the change as only vegetable and fruit life was given to man and animals to eat before the flood (Gen 1:29-30).

 Those who claim Old Testament dietary laws are yet in effect still have the veil on and have not completely put on Christ regarding such matters for the New Covenant is more glorious than the Old Covenant (2 Cor 3:1-18).
 Christ is superior to the angels and therefore to Moses (Hebrews 1:1-4).